rust-lang/book/src/ch04-03-data-types.md

 ### Compound Types

 *Compound types* can group multiple values of other types into one type.
 Rust has two primitive compound types: tuples and arrays.
-You can also put a compound type inside another compound type.

 #### Grouping Values into Tuples